 4.4.1 Effect of Customer Focus on the Success of Marketing Strategies of MFIs

 This section presents findings on the effect of customer orientation on success of marketing strategies of MFIs.
 The Respondents were asked to rate the extent to which customer orientation affects the success of marketing strategies of MFIs on a scale of 1-5 where; 1- Strongly Disagree, 2-Disagree, 3-Neither Disagree nor Agree, 4-Agree and 5- Strongly Agree.
 This objective was intended to establish the extent to which customer orientation influences the success of MFI marketing strategies.
-Customer orientation was measured by identification of customers’ needs, provision of products and services that meet customer needs, efficiency in delivery of services to customers. and appreciation of customers.
+Customer orientation was measured by identification of customers’ needs, provision of products and services that meet customer needs, efficiency in service delivery and appreciation of customers.
 The findings are presented in Table 4.4.

-2Focus
+Table 4.2: Effect of Customer Focus on the Success of Marketing Strategies of MFIs.